lorena-b/SuperList/README.md

 # SuperList!

-Can't decide who gets the aux?
+Do you and your friends ever have trouble deciding who gets the AUX?
-We make a randomized playlist for you!
+Well, we feel the same way and made SuperList to solve this problem for you!

+Using deap learning algorithms we craft the perfect playlist for you and your friends!!
 ![til](./img/demo.gif)